varunk08/vulkan_execises/projects/draw_triangle/readme.md

 descriptor layout specifies the types of resources that are going to be accessed by the pipeline.
 push constants are more efficient than uniform buffer objects for frequently changing data.

+### Texture mapping
+using a texture needs the following steps:
+create an image object backed by device memory
+fill with pixels from an image file
+create an image sampler
+add a combined image sampler descriptor to sample colors from the texture